sdingcn/closure/README.md

         | { <expr>+ }  // sequenced evaluation
         | ( <intrinsic> <expr>* )
         | ( <expr> <expr>* )
-        | @ <variable> <expr>  // access a closure's environment variable
+        | @ <variable> <expr>  // accesses a closure's environment variable
 ```

 ## semantics and implementation details

 + Reference semantics (unobservable):
-  variables are references to objects;
+  variables are references to (locations of) objects;
-  expressions evaluate to references of objects;
+  expressions evaluate to references;
   both `letrec` and `( <callee> <expr>* )` use pass-by-reference.
 + Three object types, all immutable: Void (0), Int (1), Closure (2).
   Closures only include statically used variables.
-  Closures can be used as records / structs as shown in `test/dfs.clo`.
 + Variables cannot be re-bound.
 + The evaluation order of `lambda` and `letrec` is left-to-right.
 + Simple periodic garbage collection with memory compaction.
-+ Tail-call optimization is fully supported.
++ Tail-call optimization is supported.
 + The language's stacks and heaps are explicit in the implementation,
   so it should be easy to support debugging, exceptions, continuations, threads, coroutines, etc.